isaacdontjelindell/calendar-on-call/README.md

 -------
 * How do we want to handle contact lists?
 Should a separate contact list be created, either in a Google account or maintained internally by this program?
 	-@smitau01 I'd say ultimently we should interface with google contacts and I can look into how difficult this will be but we could also have a contanct list maintained by the program.
+	-@smitau01 OK on second thought... the more I read about OAuth an how much of a pain in the butt it is I'd say let's just have the program itself maintain the contacts information because all the OAuth token stuff I can figure out only provides short lived access so I'm thinking getting phone numbers this way is going to be more of a liability than a help.
 * What should the web interface handle?
   * Manually specifying a number to forward to for a `Location` (overriding duty calendar).
 	-@smitau01 I think a manual override is a great idea but it needs to have a shutoff value set and a defult shutoff override.